The Essential Leadership Skills Needed To Catapult Your Career

 1. The skill of agility and adaptability

 There are many leadership skills and competencies that, when combined and applied, go toward making you an effective leader.
-It is best to remember you could develop each of these skills within yourself.
+It is best to remember that you could develop each of these skills within yourself.
 It’s always up to you.

 I know—too well from firsthand experience—that being good at your job doesn’t qualify you to be the boss.
 You have to learn how to lead.
 That’s why I’m offering to share some of my years of around-the-globe-in-some-pretty-wild-situations experience